colander-app/colander-web/src/services/readme.md

 # Colander Services

-## Front-End System Design

 ### Root Service

-Initializes the core services for the app.
-These services are exposed to react components through a react context.
-This design allows the services to follow the react app lifecycle, allowing services to be destroyed without full-reload of the app.
+Initializes the core services for the app which are exposed to components through a react context.

 ### Overview